Spicy foods and stress can aggravate the stomach ulcer symptoms. But what causes ulcers is an infection that often clears up with antibiotics.

 Sometimes people vomit for no clear reason even if they don’t have an ulcer, so don’t rush to conclusions.
 But do get checked out — an untreated ulcer can have serious complications.

-Signs you need urgent care: If your ulcer bleeds, you might vomit blood or digested blood (it looks like rounds).
+Stomach ulcer symptoms that need urgent care: If your ulcer bleeds, you might vomit blood or digested blood (it looks like rounds).
 You may also see blood or blackness in your poop.

 If the sore has gotten through your bowel wall, the pain can be intense and you might feel it in your back or chest.
 If the lining of your stomach splits, the pain will be sudden, severe, and get worse — head to the emergency room.